-(4) Poverty: High level of poverty among the people leads to high death rate, as such people may not have the means of taking care of their families.
+(4) Poverty: High level of poverty among the people leads to a high death rate, as such people may not have the means of taking care of their families.

-(6) Man-made disasters: The occurrence of man-made disasters like wars, conflicts and pollution is capable of leading to high death rate.
+(6) Man-made disasters: The occurrence of man-made disasters like wars, conflicts and pollution is capable of leading to a high death rate.

 The death rate can have several effects on economic development.
 Here are some key ways in which the death rates can impact the economy:

 - Labor force: High death rates can reduce the size of the labor force, especially if the deaths primarily affect working-age individuals.
 This can lead to a shortage of skilled workers, affecting productivity and economic output.
 A smaller labor force may also result in higher labor costs and increased competition for talent.